ymoretto/beehive/README.md

 **_Day 4: Pollen Collector_**

-[ ] Worker Bee starts collecting polen.
+[X] Worker Bee starts collecting polen.
-[ ] Number of Worker change time of polen collection.
+[X] Number of Worker change time of polen collection.
+-> skipping this one for now, will implement that calculation later

 **_Day 5: Save & Load System_**